-- All staff will be responsible for identifying children who may need extra help or who are suffering, or are likely to suffer, significant harm.
-All staff have a duty of care to take appropriate action and work with other services as needed. - All staff will complete Safeguarding Basic Awareness training, every 3 years (as advised by the SSP).
-Training will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way. - The DSL will ensure that all staff receive regular safeguarding updates through staff meetings, email, newsletters etc. - At least one person who has a current paediatric first aid certificate will be on the premises at all times when children are present, and will accompany children on outings. - Staff involved in preparing and handling food will receive food hygiene training. - All staff will have a sufficient understanding and use of English to ensure the well-being of children in their care
+- All staff will complete Safeguarding Basic Awareness training, yearly.
+Training will enable staff to identify signs of possible abuse and neglect at the earliest opportunity, and to respond in a timely and appropriate way.
+These may include: - Significant changes in children's behaviour. - Deterioration in children's well-being. - Unexplained bruising, marks or signs of possible abuse or neglect. - Children's comments which give cause for concerns. - Any reasons to suspect neglect or abuse outside the setting. - Inappropriate behaviour displayed by other members of staff, or any other person working with children. - At least one person who has a current paediatric first aid certificate will be on the premises at all times when children are present and will accompany children on outings. - Staff involved in preparing and handling food will have appropriate food hygiene training. - All staff will have a sufficient understanding and use of English to ensure the well-being of children in their care.